chrishulbert/gondola/README.md

 ## Drawbacks

 * Media must be pre-processed, which can take a long time if it's high quality.
-Eg I tried a 2-hour 1080p movie, and my Chip took 2 days to transcode it.
+Eg I tried a 2-hour 1080p movie, and my Chip took 40 hours to transcode it.
 This is why I recommend this for movies you'll watch over and over again, eg your kids' movies.
-However if you use an old laptop, it's must faster.
+You will likely find it to be an order of magnitude faster if you use an old laptop, but it'll be noisier / use more electricity.

 ## Notes